 This counselling is characterized by:

-Students may apply for special facilities for reasons of exceptional individual circumstances: statute of top sportsman/woman, functional limitations, artistic praxis (exceptional performances at home or abroad, tours, exhibitions), statute of exceptional talent, a mandate (student representative in governing boards of AP University College, elected political mandate). © AP- Royal Conservatoire Antwerp – Student Handbook 2017-2018 23 Special facilities must be applied for on a yearly basis and will be granted for one academic year.
+Students may apply for special facilities for reasons of exceptional individual circumstances: statute of top sportsman/woman, functional limitations, artistic praxis (exceptional performances at home or abroad, tours, exhibitions), the statute of exceptional talent, a mandate (student representative in governing boards of AP University College, elected political mandate). © AP- Royal Conservatoire Antwerp – Student Handbook 2017-2018 23 Special facilities must be applied for yearly and will be granted for one academic year.
 Both students who for the first time consider themselves eligible for special facilities and students who were granted such facilities in previous years must contact the academic counsellor.

 Student Services AP University College Antwerp and provides various facilities for students of AP University College.
-Contact the Student Services when you encounter financial and socials difficulties, for a student job, culture and sport facilities, help for housing,…
+Contact the Student Services when you encounter financial and socials difficulties, for a student job, culture and sports facilities, help for housing,…

 The conservatoire’s student council is the council that represents the interests of students of all disciplines.
-The council has a delegation in the School of Arts’ council and in STUVO AP.
+The council has a delegation in the School of Arts’ council and STUVO AP.